mrBigJS/d3-simpleCharts/readme.txt

 == Changelog ==

+= 1.2.6 =
+Version 1.2.6 - Adding basic icon buttons for the chart and a folder for their pics (eq style of open office).

 = 1.2.5 =
 Version 1.2.5 - Chart on new window link, adding support of css style file for svg, fixing bug of chart's width at start (on Chrome).